top of page

 Wind pushes the wave making the wave grow.
 These are called wind-driven waves.
 There are also tsunamis mostly caused by the motion of tectonic plates and tidal waves.
 In a sense a tide is a giant wave with almost 12 hours of period and a height equal to the tidal range.

 Waves can travel for extremely vast distances.
-In fact, if nothing stops them, they will travel forever.
+In fact, if nothing stops them, they will almost travel forever.
 This means that we can find waves where there is no wind which means that virtually, wave energy can be at a given place almost at any time.

 What is wave energy